JohnVirgin/CESM-Niagara/README.md

 $HOME/cesm2_1_3/cime/config/cesm/machines
 ```

 Replace those default files with the ones from this repository.
 You'll need to make some modifications to ```config_batch.xml``` that specify user specific SLURM batch directives.
-You're account allocation needs to be changed accordingly, and your mail-user email address does as well, otherwise every subnmitted CESM job will send it's updates to my email.
+You're account allocation needs to be changed accordingly, and your mail-user email address does as well, otherwise every submitted CESM job will send its updates to my email.

 Lastly, with regards to software modules loaded in (see ```config_machines.xml```), the current modules loaded for running CESM are sourced from Niagara's 2018a default software stack (```NiaEnv/2018a```).
 This software stack is outdated, and when loaded will echo a statement to reflect that the current default stack, which was preloaded when you sign in, has been swapped out.
 This print statement will causes errors during the CESM configuration process.
 To get around this, you need to modify your ```.modulesrc``` file in your ```$HOME``` to automatically swap out the current software stack for ```NiaEnv/2018a```.
 Open up that file and add: